 - e. identify and categorize the critical role players, both public and private, in the agricultural value chain in Sierra Leone from the national office to the district.
-The identified stakeholders shall include, but not be limited to: - i.
-Department of Agriculture, the subject matter experts, the extension officers, the block level and chiefdoms and village circles - ii.
-Ministry of Environment - iii.
-Environmental protection agency (EPA) - iv.
-National Water Resources Management Agency (NWRMA) - v.
-Ministry of Agriculture and Forestry - vi.
-Ministry of Lands - vii.
-Disaster management agency - viii.
-Sierra Leone Meteorological agency - ix.
-Ministry of Planning and Economic Development - x.
-NGO's IFAD/FAO/UNDP - xi.
+The identified stakeholders shall include, but not be limited to: - Department of Agriculture, the subject matter experts, the extension officers, the block i. level and chiefdoms and village circles - Ministry of Environment ii. - Environmental protection agency (EPA) iii. - National Water Resources Management Agency (NWRMA) iv. - Ministry of Agriculture and Forestry v. - vi.
+Ministry of Lands - Disaster management agency vii. - viii.
+Sierra Leone Meteorological agency - Ministry of Planning and Economic Development ix. - NGO's IFAD/FAO/UNDP Χ. - xi.
 Financial institutions - f. describe roles and responsibilities of each stakeholder and correlate it to applicable legislations, MOU's or framework agreements. - g.
-Identify the total number of small holder farmers per district with delimitation of information based on: - i.
-Gender - ii.
-Agricultural produce type - iii.
-Farming methods and techniques (specifically the use of climate information in the planning and execution and the use of pesticides/GMO's) - iv.
-Agricultural production volumes/yield (historical trends over a period of time) - v.
-Current schemes for resilience building i.e. stockpiling, co-ops, crop rotation etc - h.
+Identify the total number of small holder farmers per district with delimitation of information i. - Gender - ii.
+Agricultural produce type - Farming methods and techniques (specifically the use of climate information in the iii. planning and execution and the use of pesticides/GMO's) iv, - Agricultural production volumes/yield (historical trends over a period of time) - Current schemes for resilience building i.e. stockpiling, co-ops, crop rotation etc - h.
 Determine how the current network of stakeholders is utilized to generate and disseminate sector specific products and services

-2.1.
 Environmental and social risks and impacts

 - e.
 How the current practices contribute to the environment (both positive or negative) in terms of:

-- i.
-Air emissions
+- Air emissions i.

 - ii.
 Waste generation

 - iii.
 Land use

-- iv.
-Water use
+- Water use